ashishv-82/aws-rekognition-label-images/README.md

 ## Example Usage
 Update the `photo` and `bucket` variables in the script to match your S3 image and bucket names.
 Run the script to see detected labels and bounding boxes visualized on your image.

----

-Feel free to customize and extend this project for your own image recognition needs!